Sorry, you need to enable JavaScript to visit this website.

 Real-Time Plant Efficiency Monitoring:

-Real-time plant performance monitoring in term of GHR & THR have been developed in house and made available to the operator for taking proper and necessary action for proper operation of the unit.
+Real-time plant performance monitoring in term of GHR & THR have been developed in-house and made available to the operator for taking proper and necessary action for proper operation of the unit.

 THR & GHR is shown in operator graphics page as below.

-Development Of In-house Testing Skid For Servicing Of Hydraulic Actuating Device (Had) Of Fan:
+Development Of In-house Testing Skid For Servicing Of Hydraulic Actuating Device (HAD) Of Fan:

 Development of In-house Fill Cutting Machine:

-Modification – Cw Pumps Discharge Line Interconnection:
+Modification – CW Pumps Discharge Line Interconnection:

-Redundancy of CW pumps has been ensured by the interconnection of discharge line of all units by in-house design, fabrication, and installation and commissioning.
+Redundancy of CW pumps has been ensured by the interconnection of discharge line of all units by in-house design, fabrication, installation and commissioning.
 This CW Pump Discharge Line Interconnection Modification has increased reliability and availability of CW pumps, reduction in APC & Maintenance cost.

 BFP Mechanical Seal Failure Due To Higher Seal Water Temperature: